tbensky/PrologScheduling/README.md

 These are the classes that meet 3x/week on Mon, Wed, and Fri.
-So any class that is needed to be schedule as a `group 0` class will need to be placed to occupy a Mon, Wed, and Fri, with any of the specified times, 7:10-8am or 8:10-9am or 9:10am-10am, etc. In other words, although a `group 0` class  is always 50 min long, meets MWF, and must have a time pattern give; it cannot just be placed at just any time, like MWF, 10:15am-11:05am.
+So any class that is needed to be schedule as a `group 0` class will need to be placed to occupy a Mon, Wed, and Fri, with any of the specified times, 7:10-8am or 8:10-9am or 9:10am-10am, etc. In other words, although a `group 0` class  is always 50 min long, meets MWF, and must have a time pattern given; it cannot just be placed at just any time, like MWF, 10:15am-11:05am.

 Here are some more time slots for `group 1` Tues/Thurs (t=tues, r=thurs) classes: